---->

 a graviton received is proportional to the mass of the body, then

-two isolated bodies at relative rest should maintain graviton
+two isolated bodies at relative rest should maintain some graviton

 emission intensities directed at each other proportional to their